 Thanks in part to sponsorship of around 30 per cent of the restaurant’s equipment, Pairet and team have amassed an astonishing 4,500 pieces of tableware from designer brands like Raynaud, Legle, Zwiesel Kristallglas and Studio William.
 After dinner, guests get a tour of the kitchen, which is almost comically larger than the dining room and outfitted with boggling high-tech wizardry from sponsoring brands including Molteni, Electrolux-Professional, Miele and Kohler.

 The price tag for an evening at Ultraviolet?
-3,000RMB.
+Starting from 3,000RMB.
 What kind of bargain is that?
 Ultraviolet not only claim to have one of the highest ratios of investment-to-customers in the restaurant world but, with 25 chefs and waiters working to serve and entertain just ten diners, they say they’d need to charge 5,000RMB/guest just to break even.
 So grab your ‘bargain’ reservation now, it’s your ticket to the outer realms of dining.

 See www.uvbypp.cc to make your reservations.